-Our nice combination of flexibility and stiffness will give to the Krah Marine Pipe line a perfect behaviour to seismic ground movements – often happens after installation.
+Our nice combination of flexibility and stiffness will give to the Krah Marine Pipeline a perfect behaviour to seismic ground movements – often happens after installation.
 Several tests are done, details and independent test reports can be requested at Krah-Pipes in Germany.

 3.6 Allowable pulling forces

-At Krah Pipes the axial wall thickness gets jointed homogenously by an electrofusion process.
+At Krah Pipes, the axial wall thickness gets jointed homogenously by an electrofusion process.
 The joint is designed for the same load as the pipe wall itself.
 There is no weak point in the complete pipe string and no separate reduction factor must be considered.
 For the pulling force only, the minimum axial connected wall thicknesses are considered, even because a “spiral” in our case a double spiral can handle pulling forces too – so we consider this aspect as a special safety to our marine solution.

-The real Krah Marine Pipe double wall structure gets homogeneously jointed by integrated Krah electro-fusion process.
+The real Krah Marine Pipe double-wall structure gets homogeneously jointed by integrated Krah electro-fusion process.
 The Krah Marine Pipe electro-fusion joint guarantees a strong connection between the pipes.
 Because inner and outer wall are joined by electrofusion a perfect load transition is assured for all occurring stresses/loads.
 Also, the stiffness of the jointing area is higher than the stiffness (requirements) of the pipe itself.
 Another large benefit of an integrated electro-fusion joint, compared to butt-fusion, is the aspect that KMP has no NO-sagging of pipe – to provide a better, safer and quicker installation.

 Krah welding equipment for large pipes

-As you can see on the picture above, the KMP joints need “only” little E-Fusion devices and no expensive butt-fusion machines.
+As you can see in the picture above, the KMP joints need “only” little E-Fusion devices and no expensive butt-fusion machines.
 For every joint made the machine can print a detailed jointing report, to have a full set of QC-documentary.

 It is funny, that Krah-Electro-Fusion fittings were used, to repair conventional PE-pipes – when the using of butt-fusion machines wasn´t possible.
 So, it seems, even our competitors are trusting our electro-fusion joint and they are happy.

-3.8 Fittings and specialities
+3.8 Marine Structured Pipelines KRAH: Fittings and specialities

-All kinds of fittings (bends, reduction, branches, diffusors, etc.) and manholes/intake towers are produced with Krah Marine Pipes with the same technology and same jointing.
+All kinds of fittings (bends, reduction, branches, diffusers, etc.) and manholes/intake towers are produced with Krah Marine Pipes with the same technology and same jointing.
 This was one of the core businesses for these kinds of pipes since the 80s.
 To fabricate these fittings usually stronger wall constructions are used, to handle the welding factors and other needed properties.